 The command will forward all the emails coming to Jacob Doherty’s account to another email address email@example.com.

 Exchange administrators can change user mailbox settings to forward the emails sent/received by a mailbox to another when there is a requirement.
 However, it may not be technically easy if you want to do the same for all the mailboxes.
 Another feasible way is to back up all the mailboxes to the local system.
-This can be done using Kernel for Office 365 Backup & Restore.
+This can be done using Kernel Office 365 Backup & Restore tool.
 It will let you back up all the emails to PST files.
-Office 365 Backup & Restore tool will later allow you to restore the emails along with their attachments and the sender’s details.
+It will later allow you to restore Office 365 mailboxalong with their attachments and the sender’s details.
 It will be helpful to you in meeting your compliance requirements.